koolphp/koolreport/README.md

 # Licenses
 The KoolReport is licensed under MIT License.

+# Our vision

+__"If you want to go fast, go alone.
+If you want to grow far, go together"__ - *African Proverb*

+We have learned above statement through years of software development.
+We choose open-source as software model for KoolReport because we understand that:

+1. Alone, we never keep up with all time-changing needs
+2. Alone, we never have enough man power to serve well.

+That's why we designed KoolReport to be simple and extensible.
+Simple to use and exntensible for change.
+We would like to grow it to be a solid framework supported by market of packages providing various datasources, data processes, visualization widgets and report templates where users can find solution right away.

+KoolReport wants to be foundation or ecosystem connecting people who need reporting solution and those who can provide it.
+All are invited to join us on market to provide excellent solutions.
+We believe people willing to pay for a good solution.
+And we are happy to share market and profit.

+Vision are big, we take the first step.
+Join us!

+# To-do-list

+Below are the things we are going to do:

+1. Evolve the structure of KoolReport and its functionalities
+2. Export to report to PDF and other formats
+3. Build market to push
+    a.
+Connection to various datasources
+    b.
+Data processing focus on: data cleaning, data analytics, data mining tecnique
+    c.
+More widgets to visualize data
+4. Build GUI for non technical users
+5. Build ecosystem to handle big-data

 # Author
 1. [KoolPHP Inc](https://www.koolphp.net) - A vendor of PHP components